Co-author: Bruce Pitchers

 How often can you make repayments on home loans?

 Most home loans have a monthly repayment scheduled by default.
 But most home loans also offer the option to make repayments weekly, fortnightly, or monthly.
-Still other providers allow borrowers to make repayments more or less frequently, with repayment frequency options such as daily, quarterly, semi-annually, or even annually.
+Still other providers allow borrowers to make repayments more or less frequently, with options such as daily, quarterly, semi-annually, or even annually.

-Weekly vs monthly mortgage repayments
+Weekly vs monthly mortgage repayments: it’s in the maths

 Is it easier to make weekly, fortnightly, or monthly repayments?